Setbacks happen…many change efforts are 5 steps forward 3 steps back.

 - What progress have you already made?

-- Walk me through the process & set-up & work & interactions you had to make the progress you already have.
+- I was hoping you could walk me through the process & set-up & work & interactions you had to make the progress you already have.

 - What from this progress can you do more of?

 - When faced with setbacks in the past – how did you continue?